tencentyun/qcloud-documents/product/管理与支持/政策与规范/英文版政策/TENCENT CLOUD – ACCEPTABLE USE POLICY.md

-Last modified: [Insert date that AUP goes live]

 ## INTRODUCTION

 This Acceptable Use Policy sets out rules of good behaviour applicable to your use of Tencent Cloud.
 By using Tencent Cloud, you agree to this Policy.

-Should you have any questions about, or any person’s compliance with, this Policy, please contact us at cloudlegalenquiries@tencent.com.
+Should you have any questions about, or any person’s compliance with, this Policy, please contact us at [cloudlegalenquiries@tencent.com. ](cloudlegalenquiries@tencent.com)

 Any terms used in this Policy will have the same meaning as the equivalent defined terms in the Tencent Cloud Terms of Service, unless the context requires otherwise.